hilton/hilton.github.com/blog/_posts/2022-12-20-api-docs-backwards.md

 A better [explanation order](explanation-order) starts with concrete examples that illustrate typical API interactions.
-API users need the details later, after they’ve understood the broad strokes and are ready to implement an API client.
+API users need the details later, after they’ve understood the broad strokes and start implementing an API client.

 {:#deconstructed}
 ## Deconstructed HTTP